Dry pasta is one of the best foods to store for emergencies.

-Oxygen absorbers (OAs) are little packets which absorb oxygen from air.
+Oxygen absorbers (OAs) are little packets that absorb oxygen from the air.
 Because oxygen is one of the things which causes food to spoil, using them can increase shelf life drastically.
-You’ll definitely want to use oxygen absorbers with any enriched pastas, flavored pastas, egg pastas, or pasta with a higher oil content (like whole grain pasta).
+You’ll definitely want to use oxygen absorbers with any enriched pastas, flavored pastas, egg pastas, or pasta with a higher oil content (like whole-grain pasta).

 Normal semolina pasta doesn’t really go bad from oxygen exposure.
 So, it’s not absolutely necessary to use OAs for it.
 However, I still use them in my pasta storage to preserve taste and prevent pests.

 To use oxygen absorbers, you’ll need to add the appropriate amount in CCs before sealing the container.
 Read more about oxygen absorbers for food storage here.

 Because pasta is heat-treated, it is highly unlikely that it contains any insect eggs when you buy it.
 Thus, it isn’t usually necessary to freeze pasta before storing to protect against pests.
 Mice are a big problem as they can easily chew through Mylar or even plastic containers.

 Put Mylar bags of pasta in food-grade buckets with lids.
 Keep the buckets and any other plastic food containers at least 6 inches off the floor and 2 inches away from walls.
 Also be sure to check on your food storage regularly and look for chew marks or other signs of pests.

 Your pasta will last longer if it is kept somewhere cool, so keep it away from water heaters, washing machines and anything else that produces heat.